Monsters at Work

-Monsters at Work is an American computer-animated streaming television series that debuted on Disney+ on July 7, 2021, as part of the Monsters, Inc. media franchise.
+Monsters at Work is an American animated sitcom developed by Bobs Gannaway that premiered on Disney+ on July 7, 2021, as part of Pixar's Monsters, Inc. franchise.

-A direct continuation of the original 2001 film, it features the voices of Billy Crystal and John Goodman reprising their roles as Mike Wazowski and James P. "Sulley" Sullivan from the original film and the 2013 prequel Monsters University; several other voice actors from the films reprise their roles as guests.
-A second season was announced and is set for release in 2023.
+Based on and a direct continuation of Monsters, Inc., it features the voices of John Goodman and Billy Crystal reprising their roles as James P. "Sulley" Sullivan and Mike Wazowski from the original film and the 2013 prequel Monsters University; several other voice actors from the films reprise their roles as guests.

+Unlike other animated productions in the Monsters, Inc. franchise, Pixar did not produce the series.
+It was instead produced by Disney Television Animation and was the studio's second series to be based on a Pixar film after Buzz Lightyear of Star Command, on which Pixar served as a co-producer studio.

+A second season premiered on Disney Channel on April 5, 2024.
+The series received generally positive reviews from critics.

 Premise

-Monsters at Work begins the day after Henry J. Waternoose III's arrest, with the Monsters, Incorporated factory making the transition to laugh power.
+Monsters at Work begins the day after Henry J. Waternoose III was arrested, with the Monsters, Incorporated factory making the transition to laugh power.
 Tylor Tuskmon, a recent Scare Major graduate from Monsters University, having previously received a letter of acceptance from Waternoose to be a scarer at the factory, is excited to work at the same company as his idol Sulley.
 However, Tylor is devastated to learn that the company is no longer in need of scarers, and he is reassigned to work as a mechanic on the Monsters Inc. Facilities Team (MIFT).
-Meanwhile, Mike and Sulley encounter the trials and tribulations of running the company.
+Meanwhile, Sulley and Mike encounter the trials and tribulations of running the company.

+In season two, Tylor's position and friendships at Monsters, Incorporated are put at risk when he receives a job offer to work at business rival Fear Co.